eriksson396/26802325-Practical-Test/README.md

 The data are also rich in what my superiors should not do.
 They should be careful with works that were produced by single countries only.
-There, seems to be especially bad movies and shows coming from India and the US, since the cumulative runtime exceeds 25000 hourse for India and 15.000hours for the US..
+There, seems to be especially bad movies and shows coming from India and the US, since the cumulative runtime exceeds 25000 hours for India and 15.000 hours for the US..
 However, these are most likely also two very high producing countries.
 It is also apparent from the bad movie data that most bad movies do not have an age certificaiton.
 Most are available for India (PG-13) and the US (R) and Japan (TV-PG).